aiatamai/atamai/research.md

 Being part of *ContinualAI Research* network, allows every research lab, not matter its dimension, to collaborate and work better with the rest of the continual learning community, participating to research grants, sharing news and resources, connecting people and ultimately augmenting the impact of its research products.

-This will, in turn, fortify the entire continual learning community, with a renewed, collaborative and inclusive spirit towards building better AI systems that can learn and think like humans.
+This will, in turn, fortify the entire continual learning community with a renewed, collaborative and inclusive spirit towards building better AI systems that can learn and think like humans.

 <a name="units"></a>